31 companies hiring for sci-tech roles in Ireland this year

 Irish e-commerce company ESW (formerly eShopWorld) said last November that it planned to increase its headcount to more than 1,100 to cope with the demand for its services.

-ESW will hire 500 people over the next three years it said at the time.
-The Dublin-headquartered e-commerce platform already employs around 600 staff.
-Currently, the company is looking for a DevOps engineer, a senior security engineer, a .Net developer and a solutions architect.
+ESW said at the time that it will hire 500 people over the next three years.
+The Dublin-headquartered business is currently looking for a DevOps engineer, a senior security engineer, a .Net developer and a solutions architect.

 FD Technologies

-The Newry-headquartered group, FD Technologies, which includes several data-focused businesses, such as KX and First Derivative, is hiring 500 people in Ireland.
+Newry-headquartered FD Technologies, which includes data-focused businesses KX and First Derivative, said towards the end of last year that it plans to hire 500 people in Ireland.
+This will include a mix of graduate and professional roles for a new tech hub that will serve the First Derivative business.

-The new roles will be based at its new tech hub which will serve the First Derivative consulting business.
-The roles will be a mix of graduate and professional and the company is currently hiring for roles such as a DevOps engineer, a junior application support analyst, an information security technical consultant and a Python developer.
+The company is currently hiring for roles including a DevOps engineer, a junior application support analyst, an information security technical consultant and a Python developer.

 Fidelity Investments